-- Affordable housing (or housing accessibility) is a major challenge for low and moderate income families in the area, particularly for those in recovery from substance use disorder.
-In Multnomah County 45 percent of households are considered cost-burdened, meaning they spent 30 percent or more of their monthly income on rent.
-Gentrification continues to perpetuate racism and drive people out of their communities. - A key barrier for many of Oregon's families continues to be healthy food access.
-More than half
+- Affordable housing (or housing accessibility) is a major challenge for low- and moderate-income families in the area, particularly for those in recovery from substance use disorder.
+Nearly 40 percent of households in Washington County are considered cost-burdened, meaning they spent 30 percent or more of their monthly income on rent. - A key barrier for many of Oregon's families continues to be healthy food access.
+More than half of the state's students are on free or reduced price lunch, and nearly 4 in 10 students (38%) in Washington County qualified in 2017 according to County Health Rankings.
+Because nutrition is closely linked with oral health and chronic conditions, improving access to healthy food could lead

-- of the state's students are on free or reduced price lunch, and 54 percent of students in Multnomah County qualify.
-Because nutrition is closely linked with oral health and chronic conditions, improving access to healthy food could lead to improved health outcomes in these other areas. - Economic development and living-wage jobs are key opportunities to improve the health and well-being of our communities.
+- to improved health outcomes in these other areas. - Economic development and living-wage jobs are key opportunities to improve the health and well-being of our communities.
 Listening session participants with low incomes described having to make difficult choices between paying for food, utilities, rent, and medical care.
 Adverse experiences and trauma are more likely in low-income households, particularly those in which the parents are stressed about resources.
 This also speaks to the challenge in Oregon of the "benefits cliff," whereby public benefits phase out quickly as family income increases, although the increase may not be great enough for self-sufficiency. - Transportation is a challenge for some populations, particularly for the elderly and those living in rural areas.
 Community members living closer to the central Portland metro area noted that consistent public transportation is a strength; those living farther away from central locations communicated a need for more transportation options.
 Community members also noted the difficulty of navigating the "last mile" between their transit stop and their final destination.
 This gap can be especially challenging for community members with mobility challenges.